Netflix/lemur/docs/developer/plugins/index.rst

 * Source (lemur.plugins.base.source)
 * Notification (lemur.plugins.base.notification)

-Each interface has its own function that will need to be defined in order for your plugin to work correctly.
+Each interface has its own functions that will need to be defined in order for your plugin to work correctly.
 See :ref:`Plugin Interfaces <PluginInterfaces>` for details.